MelonZhang13/melonzhang13.github.io_old/_pages/about.md

 # About Me

 Greetings!
-My name is Ruisheng Zhang (张瑞升), currently finishing my second year as a master in _Design_ from the [School of Mechanical Engineering](https://me.seu.edu.cn/main.htm) at [Southeast University](https://www.seu.edu.cn/). **<font color=red>I am actively seeking a PhD position or an industry job opportunity for 2025 Fall.</font>** Currently, I am a member of the Advanced Human-Computer Interaction Lab in the Industrial Design Department, under the supervision of [Associate Professor Xiaozhou Zhou](https://me.seu.edu.cn/zxz1/list.htm).
+My name is Ruisheng Zhang (张瑞升), currently finishing my second year as a master in _Design_ from the [School of Mechanical Engineering](https://me.seu.edu.cn/main.htm) at [Southeast University](https://www.seu.edu.cn/). **<font color=red>I am actively seeking a PhD position for 2025 Fall.</font>** Currently, I am a member of the Advanced Human-Computer Interaction Lab in the Industrial Design Department, under the supervision of [Associate Professor Xiaozhou Zhou](https://me.seu.edu.cn/zxz1/list.htm).
 From 2018 to 2022, I pursued my Bachelor's degree in _Mechanical Engineering_ from the School of Mechanical Engineering at Southeast University.

 ## Research Interests
 I am really passionate about developing advanced algorithms and methods to solve real-world problems, because it is incredibly rewarding to utilize noval technology to improve and enhance humans' lives.
 My research interests focus on **HCI research about pervasive computing and VR/AR**, especially in: